 Why the IB is different

-More than 50% of IB World Schools are state-funded.
+IB programme frameworks can operate effectively with national curricula at all ages; more than 50% of IB World Schools are state-funded.

 A continuum of international education

-Students think about how they learn best
+Students learn how to learn

 Our programmes help IB students: